ventus-ag/documentation/content/getting-started/organizations.md

 After these steps, the selected Organization will be updated.

 ## Delete Organization

 {{% notice note %}}
-This action is available only if User Role in this Organization is *Owner* and all Projects inside were previously deleted.
+This action is available only if the User is a single Admin in this Organization and all Projects inside, were previously deleted.
 {{% /notice %}}

 To delete the Organization, do the following: